AFSA offers six awards for recognition of exemplary performance, extraordinary contributions to effectiveness, professionalism and morale.

 - With respect to the AFSA Achievement and Contributions to the Association Award, only active duty or retired AFSA Members who demonstrate a deepened understanding of the history of the Foreign Service, increase public awareness of the United States Foreign Service, strengthen AFSA’s focus on the profession of diplomacy, increase the operational efficiency of the organization, or empower AFSA as the Voice of the Foreign Service both as a professional organization and/or as a labor union will be considered.

-- AFSA Board members may not be nominated for their activities while serving on the Board, but may be nominated for any actions which occurred prior to serving, within the time period mentioned in statement C.
+- AFSA Board members may not be nominated for their activities while serving on the Board, but may be nominated for any actions which occurred prior to serving or have taken place following their term on the board.

 - Nominations for any of the awards may be submitted by anyone with knowledge of the nominee's accomplishments, and does not necessarily need to be a government employee.
 As noted in Part II of the Format guidelines, the nominator must describe the relationship or association with the nominee.